axibase/atsd/api/meta/README.md

 ## Compression

-* Clients may send compressed data by adding the HTTP header **Content-Encoding: gzip** to the request.
+* Clients can send compressed data by adding the HTTP header **Content-Encoding: gzip** to the request.

 ## Troubleshooting